 BASIC PREVENTIVE MAINTENANCE CHECK LIST FOR RECIPROCATING (PISTON) AIR COMPRESSORS:

-Before performing any maintenance function, switch main disconnect switch to "off" position to assure no power is entering unit.
+Before performing any maintenance function on your rotary screw compressor, switch main disconnect switch to "off" position to assure no power is entering unit.
 "Lock Out" or "Tag Out" all sources of power.
 Be sure all air pressure in unit is relieved.
 Failure to do this may result in injury or equipment damage.

 1. Check oil level of both compressor and engine if so equipped.
 Add quality air compressor lubricant as required.

 2. Drain moisture from tank by opening tank drain valve located in bottom of tank.
 Do not open drain valve if tank pressure exceeds 25 PSIG.

 3. Stop, Look & Listen for any unusual noise, failure to compress, overheating, vibrations or belt slippage and correct before damage of a serious nature develops.

 4. Turn off compressor at the end of each day's operation.
 Turn off power supply.